sharetribe/flex-docs/src/docs/background/23-how-capabilities-work/index.md

 Onboarding](https://stripe.com/en-fi/connect/onboarding), or [account
 tokens](https://stripe.com/docs/connect/account-tokens)
 during the create and update calls.
-What information is required for Capability activation is dependent on provider account and activity.
+What information is required for Capability activation is dependent on the provider's account and activity.
 The specific information can be determined from `stripeAccountData` in [Stripe Account](https://www.sharetribe.com/api-reference/marketplace.html#stripe-account)